AtharvVichare/Evaluation-Test-Genie/README.md

 | Input norm | None | **BatchNorm on raw node features** |
 | Training speed | Baseline | **AMP autocast + GradScaler (~2× on CUDA)** |

-**Why SupCon over NT-Xent:**
-NT-Xent treats every other graph in the batch as a negative, including graphs of the same class.
-SupCon uses labels to construct label-aware positives — all quark jets attract each other, all gluon jets attract each other, cross-class pairs repel.
-This produces more linearly separable embeddings than self-supervised NT-Xent.

-**Why fixed ChebNet basis:**
-v2 applied the filter directly on L̃ without correct eigenvalue scaling, placing the Chebyshev domain outside [−1, 1]. v3 uses L̂ = −D^{−½}AD^{−½} which has spectral range [−1, 1] by construction (λ_max = 2 exactly), making the polynomial approximation valid.

 **Evaluation additions in v3:**
 - UMAP / t-SNE latent space visualisation before and after training — confirms SupCon creates tighter class clusters